Chrismarsh/CHM/docs/build.rst

    Unfortunately the Intel compiler doesn't currently work with applications that also link against GSL.
 This is being investigated.
 For now, please do not build CHM with Intel Compilers.

+It is recommended to use `spack <https://spack.readthedocs.io/>`__ to manage and build all dependencies.
+Because of the various requirements on build configuration, versions, and inter-dependencies, using system libraries (apt/yum/brew/&c) is not recommended.
+Take care when compiling against homebrew libraries.
+Because homebrew releases new versions of libraries often, it often results in having to frequently recompile CHM.

 Spack will build all required libraries and their dependencies, including compilers and MPI as required.
 This is the recommended approach.

+As the build system uses cmake to locate libraries, there are no assumptions about using spack, so any library provider will work, such as the above noted system libraries or other dependency management tools like easy_build.

 Prep source code
 ******************